Kagura-front-end/Kagura-front-end/README.md

 - 🌱 I’m currently learning about frontend development and I'm also learning Japanese as well
 - 💞️ I’m looking to collaborate on a future project
 - 📫 How to reach me kuzinaflkuzina@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I've been to 30 + countries

 <!---
 Kagura-front-end/Kagura-front-end is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.